Black Widow Pulsar

 for unique observations on the effect of the companion's

 The name comes from the fact that the neutron star appears to

 be evaporating the companion, which could disappear in a billion

-has been adopted as a term for pulsars doing this.
+has been adopted for pulsars that are doing this.

-it is thought to be the remnant of a slowly-disappearing star.
+it is thought to be the remnant of a star.